drsagher/MVIT/Full-Stack AI Engineer/Python_for_AI/00_Introduction_to_Programming/Readme.md

 •	Game Development: Event-driven programming is used in game development, particularly in games that require real-time user interaction.
 •	Desktop Applications: Event-driven programming is used in desktop applications, particularly in applications that require real-time user interaction.

-# 04 Data Structures and Algorithms
+# Lesson 04 Data Structures and Algorithms

 ## Introduction to data structures (Arrays, Linked Lists, Stacks, Queues)